About Pastor Scott

 After graduating I was hired by the seminary to create a nontraditional approach to evangelism and outreach.
 I was also accepted in the inaugural cohort of the new MDiv Plus program.
 Over the course of three years I learned leadership from a team of professors from Garrett-Evangelical and Northwestern’s Kellogg Business School.
 During this time I opened the Coffee Lab, a social enterprise coffee house in Evanston IL.
 Our mission was to connect seminarians with the public through hospitality and presence.
 Many in the community were left with a new and better impression of Christianity after visiting us.
 After two years of leading that effort, I felt a strong call to ordained parish ministry.
 I left my position with the seminary in the spring of 2012 to pursue the ordained ministry in the UCC in Chicago.
 The first step was to meet the denominational requirement for Clinical Pastoral Education.
 I chose to serve a nonprofit called The Night Ministry.
 For 9 months I was a chaplain on the streets at night caring for the homeless, hungry and hurting in the most impoverished neighbors of Chicago.
 This brought tremendous growth to my soul.

-In June of 2014 my wife Hanna and our four year old daughter Sophie moved to Indianapolis to be close to my sister’s family and my parents.
-Our goal was for our daughter to grow up with her cousins.
-We live three doors down from them.
+In June of 2014 I moved to Indiana with my 4 year old daughter, Sophie, the goal was to be close to my sister’s family and my parents.
+The desire was for Sophie to grow up with her cousins.
+The plan worked successfully as we live 3 doors down from them.
 Mission accomplished!
-My wife worked as a Physical Therapist at Nora Commons for the past year and I served as a Resident Chaplain at IU Health Hospitals.
-My work at IU involved the emergency department at Methodist Hospital, all the Intensive Care units and a three month assignment to the pediatric cancer and heart units at Riley Hospital.
+When I moved to Indianapolis I was working as a Resident Chaplain at IU Health Hospital, all the Intensive Care units and a three month assignment to the pediatric cancer and heart units at Riley Hospital.
 I have cared for people at the height of crisis and misery.
 In August of 2015 I finished my residency and received an endorsement from the Indiana-Kentucky Conference for ordination.
 A year later I was ordained as Pastor and Teacher in the United Church of Christ.